-Underinsurance is a major challenge for business owners and insurance companies.
+Underinsurance is a major challenge for small business owners and insurance companies in New Zealand.
 It can lead to reduced claims settlement amounts for business owners.
 You’ll want to avoid getting caught in the underinsurance trap.
 In this paper, we’ll show you how.

 What Is Underinsurance?